abhijit975/SQL-UCSD/README.md

 ## SQL-UCSD
-SQL final assignment for Coursera course offered by UCSD
+SQL final assignment for Coursera course offered by UCSD using the Yelp dataset.